 A biosketch for the principal investigator and lead scientists, as well as other key research personnel listed in the budget, are to be included in the Appendix but are limited to a maximum of two pages per biosketch.
 Applicants are strongly encouraged to follow the biosketch sample provided in the NOFO.
 Early career investigator projects are required to have the mentor(s) signed letter of support and commitment in addition to their biosketch.

 M&A costs are administrative expenses that are incurred during the administration of an AFG award.
 Applicants may apply for M&A costs if the costs are directly related to the implementation of the program for which they are applying.
 M&A costs and activities are directly related to the management and administration of the AFG award funds, such as financial management and monitoring.

-No more than 3% of the federal share of AFG Program funds awarded may be expended by the recipient for M&A for purposes associated with the AFG award.
+Requests that are simple percentages of the award, without supporting justification or adequate documentation, will not be allowed or considered for an award.
+In addition, reimbursement for fees associated with hiring grants management services is now capped at $1,500.
+No more than 3% of the federal share of AFG funds awarded may be expended by the recipient for M&A for purposes associated with the AFG award.

 M&A expenses should be based only on actual expenses or known contractual costs.
-Requests that are simple percentages of the award, without supporting justification or adequate documentation, will not be allowed, or considered for reimbursement.

 The total amount of funding a recipient may receive under an FP&S Program award is limited to a maximum federal share of $1.5 million set by §33(d)(2) of the Federal Fire Prevention and Control Act of 1974, Pub.
 L. 93-498, as amended (15 U.S.C. § 2229(d)(2)).
 The maximum federal share of $1.5 million is the total that may be requested under all six projects (up to three projects in a grant application under the FP&S Activity and up to three projects in a grant application under the R&D Activity).
 For multi-year projects, applicants may divide the $1.5 million over the period of performance however they deem necessary.